SaeedMogharian/resaa-performance-test/README.md

 ## Quality Test
 `rtp-analyse.py`
-- by using `tshark`, analyses the rto streams in the captured pcap, and analyse it for quality.
+- by using `tshark`, analyses the RTP streams in the captured pcap, and analyse it for quality.
 - Sample output: (for n=1000)
 ```
 Creating csv file